-Welcome to MASIT Communications (Medical and Science Information Technology), the science blog for Jacqueline – a Vancouver technical writer and web content specialist.
+Welcome to MASIT Communications (Medical and Science Information Technology), the science and arts blog by Jacqueline – a Vancouver technical writer and web content specialist.
 Please read my blog postings below, or check out my services and skills listed here.
 For further information, please contact me by email: admin @ masit.ca or find me on Twitter: @masitblog and @jacbird.
 Enjoy!

 It is often easy to ignore the effects of climate change when those effects don’t have a direct impact on your immediate surroundings.
 However, if you take a closer look at the more northern habitats, you will see how climate change is affecting both the local tundra ecosystems and the animals who call that area home.
 One such animal is the collared pika – a mammal that resembles a small bunny and is part of the same order as rabbits (Lagomorpha).
 The effect that climate change is having on this mammal is currently being studied by University of Alberta researchers David Hik and Scott Williamson.